facebook/docusaurus/website/docs/cli.md

 :::important

-Please note that some functionality (for example, anchor links) will not work in dev server.
-When building the website, all the functionality will work as expected.
+Please note that some functionality (for example, anchor links) will not work in development.
+Don't freak out though, the functionality will work as expected in production.

 :::